Spring 2026 — Assignment 3

 Write SQL queries to solve the following problems.

-5. (10 points) For each year, find the ratio of average price vs. average mileage of the cars.
+6. (10 points) For each year, find the ratio of average price vs. average mileage of the cars.
 Display the years and the ratios, and sort the information by year.
-Display only the year with a ratio of at least 0.1
+Display only the year with a ratio of no more than 0.1

-10. (10 points) Find all vehicle brands that are listed in New York but not listed in Alabama.
+8. (10 points) Find all vehicle brands that are listed in Virginia but not listed in New York.

 Part 2: [10 bonus points] Data exploration and analysis